daniel570/terraform-k8s-nginx/README.md

 export GOOGLE_REGION=europe-west1

-vim tunity-development.tf and copy the contents of the file, save and exit
+vim tunity-development.tf and copy the contents of the file, save and exit.

 execute "terraform init" in order to download and update necessary plugins.